 - Your dog must pass a behavior evaluation.

-- Your dog must be spayed/neutered, up to date on vaccines and in good health, you must be ready to show vet records.
+- We prefer that dogs be spayed/neutered.
+They should be up to date on vaccines and in good health.
+You must be ready to show vet records.

 Please save and complete this form, and email it along with photos of your pet to Sanchez@hopalong.org once we receive this information we will contact you regarding your pet’s possibility of entering our program.

 We require a donation to surrender a dog.

 - Hopalong is not accepting cats from the public at this time

 - If you found a lost/stray animal, it is very important not to assume anything about him.
 Put aside your preconceived notions about who loses animals and remember that someone may be looking for that guy.